centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 ###### gRPC API features

 - The log levels can be accessed and changed without reloading thanks to `GetLogInfo {}` and `SetLogLevel {"logger": "<logger>", "level": "<log level>"}` gRPC commands
-- Any residues of a deleted poller can be removed definitely thanks to `RemovePoller {}` gRPC command
+- All traces of a deleted poller can be removed permanently thanks to the `RemovePoller {}` gRPC command

 ###### Code improvements